 With only 200 to 300 Greko speakers remaining today, the vast majority of them are elderly.
 We were able to sit down with Salvatore Siviglia (Roghudi Nuovo), Domenico Nucera Milinari (Condofuri Marina), Mimmo Nucera (Gallicianò), and Pietro Romeo (Bova).

 Hearing the stories and experiences from each of these individuals gave me a good backdrop of what life was like for the Greko community in Calabria, especially before the 1960s.
-Many of them did claim that only the older generations continue to speak Greko today and that seemed to be quite evident during my trip.
+Many of them claimed that only the older generations continue to speak Greko today, which seemed to be quite evident during my trip.